siberianfox/tinygwiki/TinyG-Using-External-Drivers.md

 * J17 also brings out 3.3 volts and can be used to draw up to 50 ma.

-* The signals are 3 volt signals.
-The output current is also very limited, as these are simply outputs from the micro-controller itself.
-However, these signals should be adequate to drive 3.3 volt and 5 volt external systems, but may be marginal in some cases.
-Please watch for this.
+* The signals are the raw 3.3 volt signals coming form the micro-controller itself.
+The output current is very limited - a few ma (see Xmega192 specs if you need details).
+However, these signals should be adequate to drive 3.3 volt and 5 volt external systems for test, but may be marginal in some cases.
+If you are planning to use these signals in a critical application we advise providing external isolation and possibly level shifting.
+These functions are not provided by the TinyG board.

 * ~Enable is active low.
 That is, it goes to zero volts (almost) when the motor is active.
 There is no software provision to make it active HI.